taustation-fan/taustation-fan.github.io/README.md

 * You can buy them in the shop
 * You can buy a 3-day VIP pack every 7 days at the Vendors (Market), for 290 bonds
-* Sometimes, the random reward for discreet work can be a VIP pack
 * You can buy VIP packs on the Public Market when other players are willing to part with them.
 * You can find VIP packs in the ruins